Looking to treat the cyclist in your life? Though it might seem like they've got everything, there are plenty of potential new additions...

 Read more: Garmin Edge 520 review

-This is the perfect training partner out on any ride, and now it’s discounted by a whopping £100.
+This is the perfect training partner out on any ride.
 In terms of its training tools, it’s an outright performance pusher and it also has navigation aides so your loved one doesn’t have to get lost.

 Frog Bikes Tadpole and Tadpole Plus balance bikes